ProfRandom/WMB_OPub/Article_Library/Ontics/Mononics/The Monon System.md

 Bodies that cohere via **chemical, mechanical, or electrostatic forces** rather than gravity.

 These include:

-- rubble piles
+- rubble
 - large meteoroids
 - proto-planetesimal fragments
 - sub-kilometer to few-hundred-km aggregates
 - erratics, unconsolidated clusters, and chemically bound bodies

-Synomons are **true monons**, but not varymons or duromons
-— they occupy the _lowest physical regime_ of mononic identity.
+Synomons are **true monons**, but not varymons or duromons — they occupy the _lowest physical regime_ of mononic identity.
-# 2. Duromons
+# 2. Varymons
+_All gravitationally-coherent monons_

+A **varymon** is any monon whose structural cohesion is dominated by **gravitation** rather than chemical or mechanical bonding.
+Everything above the synomon regime is a varymon.

+This superclass contains four major subclasses, distinguished by the dominant internal physics shaping each regime:

+- **Duromons** — classical-matter varymons
+- **Transomons** — partially degenerate varymons
+- **Fusomons** — fusion-regime varymons
+- **Peromons** — relativistic/exotic varymons
+## 2.1.
+Duromons
 ### _Matter-regime monons (0.0018 ⨁ → 4131.4 ⨁)_

 Bodies whose structure is dominated by **classical matter physics**: